Dodger Hall of Fame broadcaster Vin Scully returns in 2016 for his unprecedented 67th and final season with the Los Angeles Dodgers organization.

-The Hall of Famer's 64 years of consecutive service with the Dodgers is the longest of any sports broadcaster with one team.
-This season, Scully will call all Dodger home games and road games in California and Arizona for the brand new SportsNet LA as well as Dodger radio partner KLAC.
+The Hall of Famer's 66 years of consecutive service with the Dodgers is the longest of any sports broadcaster with one team.
+This season, Scully will call Dodger games for SportsNet LA as well as Dodger radio partner AM 570 LA Sports.

 Scully continues to rewrite the record book of his trade each and every time he goes on the air.
-With awards and accolades beyond comprehension, Scully added "Grand Marshal" to his resume this past January when he served as the Grand Marshal of the 125th Rose Parade on New Year's Day.
-The theme of the parade was "Dreams Come True" and Scully remarked on the experience: "It's been absolutely thrilling and heartwarming.
-One of the great things about it is I was able to share it with my wife, with our grandchildren, most of them, and children.
-So the thought that they were enjoying it as much as I made me feel even better."
+With awards and accolades beyond comprehension, Scully added "Grand Marshal" to his resume in January 2014 when he served as the Grand Marshal of the 125th Rose Parade on New year's Day.

-Also in 2009, The American Sportscasters Association selected Scully as the Top Sportscaster of All-Time.
-The same organization previously honored him as the Top Sportscaster of the 20th century in 2000 and inducted him into the American Sportscasters Association's Hall of Fame in 1992.
-During the 2008 calendar year, Scully was inducted into the Sports Broadcasting Hall of Fame in New York City as well as the California Sports Hall of Fame.
+During the 2008 calendar year, Scully was inducted into the Sports Broadcasting Hall of Fame in New york City as well as the California Sports Hall of Fame.
 He was honored on the field at the Los Angeles Memorial Coliseum before the team's record-setting game in March and a plaque was unveiled in his honor at the historic venue.
 He received the Art Gilmore Career Achievement Award from Pacific Pioneers Broadcasting and was honored by WFUV, the radio station he helped form at his alma mater Fordham, during its 60th anniversary celebration.
 Scully also received an honorary Doctor's of Law degree from Pepperdine, the university's highest honor.

 When Scully first began broadcasting in 1950, the Dodgers had yet to win a single World Series and were known affectionately as "Dem Bums."
-Gasoline cost 27 cents a gallon, a postage stamp was just three cents and the minimum wage was only 75 cents per hour.
 Three years later, at the age of 25, he became the youngest person to ever broadcast a World Series game and in 1955, he had his most memorable moment behind the microphone, as he called the Dodgers' first and only championship in Brooklyn.
-The following season, Scully once again found himself in the enviable position of calling what he would later say was the greatest individual performance he had seen - Don Larsen's perfect game in the World Series - a broadcast that made national news again in 2009 when the MLB Network launched with the rare footage of that game.
+The following season, Scully once again found himself in the enviable position of calling what he would later say was the greatest individual performance he had seen - Don Larsen's perfect game in the World Series.

-Though he cut his proverbial teeth on radio, Scully is often known for letting the pictures tell the story on television.
-His most memorable call for Dodger fans likely came in Game 1 of the 1988 World Series, when a hobbled Kirk Gibson's two-out, two-strike, two-run homer gave the Dodgers a victory over the highly-favored Oakland A's.
+His most memorable call for Dodger fans likely came in Game 1 of the 1988 World Series, when a hobbled kirk Gibson's two-out, two-strike, two-run homer gave the Dodgers a victory over the highly-favored Oakland A's.
 "High fly ball into right field, she is gone," Scully said before remaining silent for more than a minute.
 The next words he spoke continue to be replayed almost nightly at Dodger Stadium.
 "In a year that has been so improbable, the impossible has happened."

-Scully portrayed himself in "For Love of the Game," the 1999 Universal Pictures release starring Kevin Costner.
+Scully portrayed himself in "For Love of the Game," the 1999 movie starring kevin Costner.
 During the 1999 World Series, Scully served as master of ceremonies at Major League Baseball's All-Century Team unveiling at Atlanta's Turner Field.
-He was named best of the century in Los Angeles Sports broadcasting by the Long Beach Press-Telegram and the poet laureate of baseball by USA Today.
-He has also lent his voice to Sony Playstation's MLB video game.

 He and his wife, Sandra, reside in Los Angeles.